dasch-swiss/00A1-import-scripts/README.md

 ## Open this repository in Visual Studio Code

 From within [GitHub Desktop](https://desktop.github.com/), clone this repository, and open it in [Visual Studio Code](https://code.visualstudio.com/download).
 You will be prompted to install some extensions that are recommended for importing data in DaSCH.
-After installing them, navigate to `README.md` and press ⇧⌘V (Ctrl+Shift+V on Windows) to get a preview.
+After installing them, navigate to `README.md` and press ⌘⇧V (Ctrl+Shift+V on Windows) to get a preview.

+### Data model

+Before importing data into DSP, you need a data model.
+We have created a very easy one for you to get started:
+`import_project.json`.
+In order not to type everything by hand in JSON, you can prepare the structure of a data model with Excelfiles, and then use the command [`dsp-tools excel2json`](https://docs.dasch.swiss/latest/DSP-TOOLS/dsp-tools-excel2json/) to convert them to JSON.
+The Excel files necessary to create `import_project.json` are in the folder `data_model_files`.

+### Import script

 Open `import_script.py`.
 You can now choose a Python interpreter by clicking on the Version number on the bottom right.
 You can either work with the global (system-wide) Python, or you can create a